-The main contribution of this article is the use of the adjoint methods to derive a soft analytic criterion for PDE-based compression.
-Though we restrict our selves to second order linear inpainting, the method applies without significant changes to more general elliptic operators and as we show in the article to several type of noise.
+The main contribution of this article is the use of the adjoint method \cite{Amstutz2006}-\cite{Garreau2001} to derive a soft analytic criterion for PDE-based compression.
+Though we restrict ourselves to second order linear inpainting, the method applies without significant changes to more general elliptic operators and as we show in the article to several types of noise.

-In fact, we consider the compression problem in the same framework than \cite{Belhachmi2009}, but we introduce a new approach to the characterization of the set of pixels to store using the adjoint method \cite{Guillaume2002, Garreau2001, Amstutz2006, Belhachmi2018}.
-This approach to obtain the topological expansion is more general than the one previously studied for the same problem, in the sense that it may be used for other diffusion operators and nonlinear data-fitting term, moreover it allows a better stability with respect to noise for the selection criteria.
-In particular, when the accuracy of the reconstruction (fidelity term) is measured with an $L^p$-norm, $p>1$ and $p\not=2$, the adjoint problem is still linear and no further complexity is added to the considered problem.
-Thus, the main results in the article include the rigorous derivation of the topological expansion based on the adjoint problem.
-We notice that the Dirichlet boundary in the inclusion prevents from a direct transposition of the adjoint method based on a local perturbation of the material properties by insertion of a hole.
-Therefore, we extend the sensibility analysis to the problem under consideration and we perform the asymptotic expansion of the proposed shape functional using non-standard perturbation techniques combined with truncation techniques.
+In fact, we consider the compression problem in the same framework than \cite{Belhachmi2009}, but we introduce a new approach to the characterization of the set of pixels to select using the adjoint method \cite{Guillaume2002, Garreau2001, Amstutz2006, Belhachmi2018}.
+This approach to obtain the topological expansion is more general than the one previously studied for the same problem in \cite{Belhachmi2009}, in the sense that it may be used for other diffusion operators and nonlinear data-fitting term, moreover it allows a better stability with respect to noise.
+In particular, when the accuracy of the reconstruction (fidelity term) is measured with an $L^p$-norm, $p>1$ and $p\not=2$, the adjoint method is still linear and no significant complexity or cost are added.
+Thus, the main results in the article include the rigorous derivation of the topological expansion based on the adjoint problem in the spirit of \cite{Amstutz2006}-\cite{Garreau2001}.
+We notice that the Dirichlet boundary condition in the inclusion prevents from a direct transposition of the method based on a local perturbation of the material properties by inserting small holes.
+Therefore, we adapt the sensibility analysis to the problem under consideration and we perform the asymptotic expansion of the proposed shape functional using non-standard perturbation techniques combined with truncation techniques.